uniwswap/uniwens-docs/tokenomics.md

 These tokens are vested over a 6 months period.

-* 200,000 ĐNS / 20% — held in a sablier contract for Gilgameš
+* 200,000 POWNS / 20% — held in a sablier contract for Gilgameš
-* 150,000 ĐNS / 15% — held in a sablier contract for Pat
+* 150,000 POWNS / 15% — held in a sablier contract for Pat
-* 150,000 ĐNS / 15% — held in a sablier contract for Kasumi
+* 150,000 POWNS / 15% — held in a sablier contract for Kasumi

 ## Private OTC sales for short-term funding: 5% of total or 50,000